Avangardum/AvangardumStyleConvention/Readme.md

 ### Miscellaneous

-When comparing a value to with boundary values, all of the values should be sorted in ascending order from left to right.
+When comparing a value with boundary values, all of the values should be sorted in ascending order from left to right.

 Use var where possible.
 (Unless you need to specify the collection type to use a collection expression, in such case prefer specifying the exact type and using a collection expression over using var and a collection initializer.)

 Use explicit privacy modifiers where possible.
 The exception are interface members, they should be implicitly public.

-Use trailing commas when each element is in a separate line.
-Don't use them when all elements are in the same line.

 <details>
 <summary>Example</summary>